-A candidate has met the requirements for the AM degree when he or she has taken at least nine half-courses (maintaining a minimum of a B average), of which five must be the department’s required courses; has passed the written examination; and has passed the research paper requirement.
+A candidate has met the requirements for the AM degree when he or she has taken at least eight half-courses (maintaining a minimum of a B average), of which seven must be the department’s required courses; has passed the written examination; and has passed the research paper requirement.
 Ordinarily, all of these courses will be 200-level seminars in sociology.

 Teaching fellowships are available to students who have had at least two terms of residence at the University.
 Each student is required to be a teaching fellow for at least one term course.